enmanuelmag/notify_function/README.md

 # Notifier Function Status
-This library use a decorator to show a toast in your screen.
+This library uses a decorator to show a toast in your screen.

 ## Requeriments

-Please install this packages by yourself depending you OS:
+Please install this packages by yourself depending on you OS:

 - Windows: ```pip3 install win10toast```
 - Ubuntu: ```apt-get install libnotify-bin``` (if don't work try searching how install notify-send for your distro of Linux)

 ## Usage

-All that you need is use a decorator and specific some parameters, next explain it:
+All that you need to do is use a decorator and some specific parameters, like in the following example:

 ```python
 from notifier import notify